khtdr/khtdr.github.io/content/software/treeify-paths.md

 tags: [tools, javascript, nodejs]
 ---

-> The full source code and examples are available at: [khtdr/treeify-paths](https://github.com/khtdr/treeify-paths)

 ## Introduction
 Useful when converting a list of file names into a nested UL/LI tree.
 Nice for site maps, etc.